duangle/scopes/doc/intro.rst

   is satisfied.
 Build SPIRV-Tools using
   ``mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release && make``
   in ``scopes-repo/SPIRV-Tools/build``.
+* SPIRV-Cross does not have to be built.
 * In the base directory, run ``genie gmake`` once to generate the project Makefiles.
 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.